Waldorf Early Childhood Educator Training;

 Each student is assigned a Supervising Mentor who is available to communicate with the student on a regular basis and assist with the arrangement of practicums and observations.

-All mentor, practicum, and observation reports are kept on file by both the Supervising Mentor and the Program Director.
+All work experience mentor visit, practicum, and observation reports are kept on file by both the Supervising Mentor and the Program Director.

-Students are given the opportunity to complete their practicums and observations after the classroom studies are complete during the course of a third year.
-The Supervising Mentor continues to accompany them during this time.
+Students are given the opportunity to complete their work experience mentor visits, practicums and observations, after the classroom studies are complete, during the course of a third year.
+The Supervising Mentor or Program Director continues to accompany them during this time.
 All assignments must be complete at the end of the two-year course work.